 - The key is to get them to be honest with you.
 So helping them feel comfortable and not rushed is important to that.

-When you are going to “make the ask” about whether someone is considering suicide, I recommend trying to create some empathy, while still asking the person directly.
+When you are going to “make the ask” about whether someone is considering suicide, we recommend trying to create some empathy, while still asking the person directly.
 Here’s an example:

 - “You know, some people who are going through (what the person is going through) have considered committing suicide/ending their lives.
 Have you thought about this?